Find The Best Insurance

 |80% or less||Second home||No minimum borrower contribution is required.
 All of the down payment funds can come from a gift.|

 |Greater than 80%||One-unit primary residence||No minimum borrower contribution is required.
 All of the down payment funds can come from a gift.|

 |Greater than 80%||Two- to four-unit primary residence||The borrower must make a 5% minimum down payment contribution from his or her own funds.|

 |Greater than 80%||Second home||The borrower must make a 5% minimum down payment contribution from his or her own funds.|

 Something to keep in mind is that gift funds can go toward other closing costs as well, not just your down payment.

 As the gift recipient, you’re not responsible for any tax liability on funds you receive.
 But if you’re the person giving the gift, you’re responsible for a gift tax on funds exceeding a certain amount, which is called the gift tax exemption.

-As of 2019, the gift tax exemption was $15,000 if you’re filing single, and $30,000 if you’re married and filing a joint return.
+The gift tax exemption was $15,000 if you’re filing single, and $30,000 if you’re married and filing a joint return.
 Be sure to discuss the potential tax implications with the individual or individuals gifting you the money.

 Was this article helpful?